Debasis56/inotebook/README.md

-**iNotebook - Your Notebook on the cloud**
+**iNotebook - Your Notebook on the cloud** iNotebook is a note taking app which authenticates each user using signup and login backend proceses and enable every user to keep his/her notes safe on the cloud.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).